MapcreatorIO/eslint-config/readme.md

  - vue
  - promise

-All configs are combined for a vue-cli 3 project in the root.
+All configs are combined for vue projects in the root.

 ## Usage

-For projects using vue-cli 3
+For projects using vue

 ```js
 module.exports = {